valerieding/Happiness-Map-App/README.md

 Note: A user MUST add a vote before posting a message.
 If you don't add a vote, you can't post.

 Map:
 After adding a vote, check the campus map to make sure the campus-wide average was updated to include your vote value, and that the building's average was updated to include your vote value.
 Also, the color of the location you voted at should be updated on the campus map.
+Try filtering by different time frames and noticing how the map changes.

+My Stats:
+Try hovering over points or bars on the graphs to see that the labels make sense given the axes, and try changing the time frames on My History and My Map to see how the data and axes change.
+Add a vote on the Vote page and seeing that it is reflected in each of the graphs on the Personal Stats page.

 Message Board:
 You cannot post if you did not already vote.